Please take time to review our virtual information session for complete information on the changes to the program:

 Q: What about the Human Anatomy and Physiology requirement?

 A: One of the foundational classes of any medical curriculum is Human A & P. The HIT degree program requires a college level 5 credit Human Anatomy & Physiology class.
-The TCC course that meets this requirement is BIOL& 175 (TCC also requires at least BUS 110 OR Math 90 as a prerequisite to the BIOL& 175 class).
+The TCC course that meets this requirement is BIOL& 175 with a lab (TCC also requires at least BUS 110 OR Math 90 as a prerequisite to the BIOL& 175 class).
 You must complete this prerequisite course before beginning any HIT degree core courses.

 Q: Can I take the Human Anatomy and Physiology class at another college and transfer it in to meet this requirement?